yucelzeynep/Modulating-saliency-maps/README.md

 # Modulating-saliency-maps
-This repository contains two zip archives with
+This repository contains two zip archives, one image data set and one gaze data set
--Image data set
--Gaze recordings

 **Image data set**